kubernetes-sigs/logtools/logcheck/README.md

 call.
 Such valid code can use `nolint:logcheck` to disable the warning (when invoking logcheck through golangci-lint) or the `parameters` check can be disabled for the file.

+## with-helpers (disabled by default)

+`logr.Logger.WithName`, `logr.Logger.WithValues` and `logr.NewContext` must not
+be used.
+The corresponding helper calls from `k8s.io/klogr` should be used instead.
+This is relevant when support contextual logging is disabled at runtime in klog.